bernpuc/particle/pi/README.md

 ## Helpful Links
 https://opensource.com/article/21/7/home-temperature-raspberry-pi-prometheus

+## Configuring Grafana
+TODO:
 ## Diagnosing Failure
 1. Check main_prometheus.py is running and prometheus_client is exporting data at localhost:8001
 2. Check relay_prometheus.py is running and prometheus_client is exporting data at localhost:8002
 3. Check prometheus server is exporting data at localhost:9090
-4. Check Private Datasource Connect (PDC) service is running
+4. Check Private Datasource Connect (PDC) service is running.
+Check if there is an error message about an expired certificate.
+Has happened twice despite creating the certificate with no expiration.
 5. Check IP address is still the same - this is in reference to the fact that Grafana PDC configuration needs an actual IP address, cannot use localhost:9090.